Amy Beach: Quintet in F-sharp minor for Piano and Strings, Op. 67

 In 1900, with the Kneisel Quartet, Beach performed the Brahms Piano Quintet in F minor, Op.
 34. Beach wrote her own three-movement Quintet for Piano and Strings in F-sharp minor, Op.
 67, in 1905.
 The quintet came to be frequently performed during Beach's lifetime, both in concert and over the radio.
-These performances were often given by established string quartets accompanied by the pianist-composer, including numerous times during an extended tour with the Kneisel Quartet in 1916–17.
-This was the 33rd and last season for the quartet.
+These performances were often given by established string quartets accompanied by the pianist-composer, including many times during an extended tour with the Kneisel Quartet in 1916–17, which was the 33rd and last season for the quartet.
 Beach performed her quintet with them in Boston, Brooklyn, Chicago, and Philadelphia.

 Among all of Beach's chamber works, this work has been described as one of the most distinctly representative of a Brahmsian influence in her music, from the jagged chromatic melody and contrasting lyrical passages, irregularly phrase lengths, its key changes and lush texture, to its strict adherence to the sonata-allegro form.
 The primary theme throughout all three works, in fact, is borrowed from the last movement of the Brahms quintet, albeit adapted and reworked in a variety of ways.
 All three movements feature frequent distinct developments in meter, tempo, and key signature.
 The entire work carries an affective character of lamentation throughout, demonstrated not only by the overall emotive qualities of the work itself but also its use of the Phrygian tetrachord cadence frequently associated with mourning, which in this work outlines the notes F#-E-D-C#.

 Generally speaking, the work was received quite well by audiences and reviewers as belonging to an important compositional tradition.
 Critics noted its aesthetically flexible imagination while adhering to traditional expectations, bringing a variety of expressive moods and tone colors to a work of substantial form.
 They also commented on the modernity and skill the work displayed in that it achieved a highly expressive nature and orchestral texture while maintaining the intimate, technically developed character of the chamber ensemble voicing.
 This work added to her reputation as a composer of serious high art music, although still deemed slightly beneath the works of similar male composers by some reviewers.